 11. I am afraid for you, that I may have labored among you in vain.

 ¶12.
-I beg you, brothers, be as I am, for I am certainly as you are.
-You have not damaged me at all.
+I beg you, brothers, be as I am, for I also became as you are.
+You did not hurt me at all.

-13. You know that because of a weakness of the flesh, I preached the gospel to you at the beginning,
+13. You know that through weakness of the flesh, I preached the gospel to you at the beginning,

-15. What then was your blessing?
+15. So, who was the source of your blessedness?
 For I bear you witness that if possible, you would have dug out your eyes and given them to me.

 16. Have I now become your enemy because I tell you the truth?